johnlindquist/kit-docs/API.md

 ## TEST HEADER SECTION

 This is a test section that will be removed later.
 Adding a level 2 header should definitely cause API-GENERATED.md to change.

+This is a new line added to test the pre-commit hook.